HomeCondominium maintenance logbook

 • photos and inventory of components.

-We then coordinate the authorized professional who reviews and validates the logbook, after which we keep it current each year.
+We then coordinate the authorized person who reviews and validates the logbook, after which we assist the board of directors with the annual update that is its responsibility, under the written mandate.

 What we do not do

 We do not sign the regulated logbook when a professional signature is required — that role belongs to the authorized professional we coordinate.
-Our value: organizing everything around them, and ensuring what comes next.
+Our role is to organize the file and coordinate the next steps defined in the written mandate.

 Frequently asked questions